The toil for loyal

 I’ve tried to apply this to myself – both a consumer and human with a lazy brain – a creature of habit, ‘loyal’ to brands I know.
 Since the ‘rona took over, I reckon there’s been a shift in my brand loyalty, thanks to things out of my control.
 Some brands I would buy haven’t been available on the shelf.
 Some weeks I have been worried about unnecessary expenditure on a product I usually wouldn’t think twice about.
 Whatever it’s based on, I reckon my ‘brand loyalty’ is reducing – and I am not alone.

-A recent study among US consumers found brand loyalty dropped by 16% between March and November 2020, mostly attributed to job (and subsequent income) losses.
-Some also claimed to have switched brands simply because their ‘go-to’ wasn’t available on the shelf thanks to supply chain issues caused by the pandemic.
+A recent study among US consumers found brand loyalty dropped by 16% between March and November 2020.
+Mostly attributed to job (and subsequent income) losses.
+Some also claimed to have switched brands simply because their ‘go-to’ wasn’t available on the shelf thanks to supply chain issues.
 As our sky-high choice levels fell, perhaps so did our subconscious loyalty.

 And that’s probably where I have found myself too.
 I’ve switched energy providers to one with 100% green electricity, and am ordering more beer from BrewDog now they’re Carbon negative.
 I’m a walking bloody cliché.